-All of our staff follow positive and restorative behaviour management strategies.
+All of our teachers believe in positive behaviour management strategies.
 Children receive a range of rewards for their exemplary behaviour and effort.
 These include; Gold Stars (awarded within class for positive behaviour, work or effort) and Raffle Tickets (awarded for polite and courteous behaviour around school).
 Our 'Pride of Gosforth Park' wall is used to display exceptional work from across the school.
-Celebration assembly is held every Friday morning so that we can present prizes and awards to our children for their achievements.
+Celebration assembly is held every Friday afternoon so that we can present prizes and awards to our children for their achievements.